yihong1120/Construction-Hazard-Detection/README.md

 "Construction-Hazard-Detection" is an AI-driven tool aimed at enhancing safety at construction sites.
 Utilising the YOLOv8 model for object detection, this system identifies potential hazards like overhead heavy loads and steel pipes.
 Post-processing is applied to the trained model for improved accuracy.
 The system is designed for deployment in real-time environments, providing instant analysis and warnings for any detected hazards.

 ## Dataset Information
-The dataset used for training this model is the [Construction Site Safety Image Dataset Roboflow](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow/data).
-It includes the following labels:
+The primary dataset for training this model is the [Construction Site Safety Image Dataset from Roboflow](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow/data).
+We have enriched this dataset with additional annotations and made it openly accessible on Roboflow.
+The enhanced dataset can be found here: [Construction Hazard Detection on Roboflow](https://universe.roboflow.com/side-projects/construction-hazard-detection).
+This dataset includes the following labels:

-- 0: 'Hardhat'
+- `0: 'Hardhat'`
-- 1: 'Mask'
+- `1: 'Mask'`
-- 2: 'NO-Hardhat'
+- `2: 'NO-Hardhat'`
-- 3: 'NO-Mask'
+- `3: 'NO-Mask'`
-- 4: 'NO-Safety Vest'
+- `4: 'NO-Safety Vest'`
-- 5: 'Person'
+- `5: 'Person'`
-- 6: 'Safety Cone'
+- `6: 'Safety Cone'`
-- 7: 'Safety Vest'
+- `7: 'Safety Vest'`
-- 8: 'machinery'
+- `8: 'Machinery'`
-- 9: 'vehicle'
+- `9: 'Vehicle'`

+Our comprehensive dataset ensures that the model is well-equipped to identify a wide range of potential hazards commonly found in construction environments.

 ## Installation Guide
 To set up this project, follow these steps: